Refugee Student Settlement Pathway Support: What to expect?

 From Skill Path

 Universities provide at least 6 months of free accommodation on or near campus, a one-time stipend to settle in and a study essentials pack to cover essential equipment (e.g. a computer, books, stationery).
-Universities are also involved in the Student Welcome Groups (SWGs) and provide regular support to SWG volunteers and RSSP students as they navigate the university system (course registration, administrative requirements, etc.)
+Staff across all participating universities have been enthusiastic supporters and participants of this program, volunteering to provide a range of supports to incoming RSSP students - from helping with orientation to assisting with university admission, academic preparation and wellbeing support.

-RSSP students will also be matched with a Student Welcome Group which consists of students, staff, alumni and community members associated with the university.
-Student Welcome Groups pick students up at the airport in Australia, transport them to the accommodation, and help with initial government registrations.
+We have worked with CRSA to train volunteers at each participating campus to join Student Welcome Groups, provide welcome and peer support to incoming RSSP students.
+Each RSSP student is matched a Student Welcome Group which consists of students, staff, alumni and community members associated with the university.
+Student Welcome Groups pick students up at the airport in Australia, transport them to the accommodation, and help with initial registrations and appointments.
 Student Welcome Groups support the student to get oriented to the campus and local community.

 From a Humanitarian Settlement Provider (HSP)